 UPSC NDA 2018 – Union Public Service Commission (UPSC) conducts National Defence Academy (NDA) and Naval Academy Examination (NA) exam.
 Commonly referred to as NDA, the exam is conducted twice a year.
 The exam is first held in April and is referred to as NDA 1 and that held in September is defined as NDA 2.
 For both the exams, the unmarried 10+2 qualified candidates can apply.
 The best part is, that if age and other factors allow the candidates who do not make it through in UPSC NDA 1 can try their luck in the second exam.
 UPSC NDA (1) 2018 will be conducted on April 22, 2018.
-The application form for it is available until February 05, 2017.
+Whereas UPSC NDA (2) 2018 will be conducted on September 09, 2018.

 |Events||NDA 1 2018||NDA 2 2018|